osjacky430/tmr_listener/README.md

 -   General
     -   More Unit test
-    -   Code coverage
-    -   Thread, and Exception safety
     -   Consider the case where user would like to run these two in one executable?
-    -   Consider comply to ros-industrial?
 -   Parser object
     -   Maybe I should adapt ros msg object as spirit parse data storage class
+    -   Fix that crappy parser, to many static variables, learn how to write spirit parser properly
 -   ROS interface
     -   More services
         -   load plugin dynamically
-        -   listener services
 -   TM external script language
     -   Command as expression, so that `bool res = Vision_IsJobAvailable("job1")` is valid declaration
     -   Type conversion operator, TM has some "unique" type conversion rules, which is totally BS to me
     -   consider function accepting types that can be implicitly converted to the desired type
     -   TM functions, and project variables
     -   MUST disable user construct Expression from string, only internally usable
     -   Reply if tm message not yet respond is bugged since the response is not queued, fix it in the future
-    -   Consider API versioning

 ## Contact